bitfireAT/webdav-push/README.md

 If you're interested:

-- have a look at the [document draft](webdav-push-draft.md) and tell us your ideas
+- have a look at the [specification draft](https://bitfireat.github.io/webdav-push/draft-bitfire-webdav-push-00.html) and tell us your ideas
+- send PRs for content of this repository, especially the specification content (`content.md`)
 - take part in our [Discussions](https://github.com/bitfireAT/webdav-push/discussions) – feel free to create new topics with your ideas, questions, what you would love to see, …
 - join our Matrix channel: [#webdav-push:matrix.org](https://matrix.to/#/#webdav-push:matrix.org) – not always very active, but well observed
 - watch [@davx5@fosstodon.org](https://fosstodon.org/@davx5app), where we sometimes post Push-related news too